 The library is the hub of the learning instruction.
 Both teachers and students rely upon it to supply them with both basic and supplemental learning material.
-Books, movies, computer programs, etc., are available for our students' education.
+Abraham Lincoln Traditional School 2025-2026 well-being.
+A percentage grading programs, etc., are available for our students' education.